Faxatos/parentalcontrols/README.md

 # Parental Controls

-Adds a server-side per-player time limit.
+Adds a server-side per-player time limit that stacks when unused.

 ![Icon featuring a clock and a shield icon](src/main/resources/assets/parentalcontrols/icon.png)